AngularJS + Firebase = angularFire

-If you haven't already, please sign up for an account with Firebase, and once you've done that, we can put together a very basic application that writes/reads data from the database.
+If you haven’t already, sign up for a Firebase account.
+Once that’s done, we can throw together a basic application that reads and writes data.

 <!DOCTYPE html>